Communicating Genetic Risk

 Mr. H: Wow, is that a lot?
 It sounds like a lot.

 Doctor: Keep in mind that the “general population” includes everyone—those at high risk and low risk.
 The lifetime risk for colon cancer in the general population is 5 percent.
 And while your family history would suggest that your risk is higher than the general population, your lifestyle may help temper that risk some.
 It’s hard to put an exact number on an individual’s risk.
 The most important thing about understanding risk is using the information to improve and monitor your health.
 There are some risks you can control like your lifestyle factors—and you are already doing that.
 And some risks you can’t control, like your family history.

 Mr. H: Ok, well, that doesn’t sound as bad.
 I may have some increased risk because of my family history, but I’m doing what I can to keep that risk as low as I can.
 So now what?

-Doctor: Since you are already 49, and because you do have that family history, I would recommend we go ahead with a baseline colonoscopy now.
-The standard recommendation is to wait until age 50.
+Doctor: Since you are already 43 and because you do have that family history, I would recommend we go ahead with a baseline colonoscopy now.
 When there’s a family history of colon cancer, sometimes we start colonoscopies a bit earlier.

 Mr. H: Sounds good.
 Thanks doctor.